Countries A to C

 BULGARIA (BEST: 2ND IN 2017)

 Bulgaria’s first two attempts fell well short of a final place, but in 2007 they finally got through and did very well, placing fifth.
 The next year a widely acclaimed dance number just missed out on the final due to the new rule where juries choose the tenth qualifier from each semi, and since then nothing has come close to qualifying until 2012 when they missed the final by a whisker.
 After their only finalists failed to repeat the trick in 2013 they pulled out of the contest for a couple of years.
 2016 saw them return and claim their finest result with a strong fourth place.
 A year later they topped that with a solid second place from Kristian Kostov.
+After failing to qualify in 2022 they have missed the last two contests.

-CROATIA (BEST: 4TH IN 1996 AND 1999)
+CROATIA (BEST: 2ND IN 2024)

 CYPRUS (BEST: 2ND IN 2018)

 A great start for Cyprus with top six results in the first two years was then followed by a string of disastrous form.
 The turn of the decade saw their results tending to mid table consistency, however come the end of the 90s their scores fell off again, only to be resurrected briefly in the first years of new millennium.
 Neither of their top six results of the new millennium were typically Mediterranean, one was Euro-pop and the other a syrupy love ballad.
 Their 2012 entry, despite a mid-table result, went on to become the second most commercially successful song from the contest.
 After three years when they qualified but ended in the twenties 2018 saw a revelation as hair-flicking Elena Foureira secured runners-up spot in Lisbon.
+Since then they’ve qualified for most finals and usually then finished mid-table.

 CZECHIA (BEST: 6TH IN 2018)